ladas-larry/aab/frontend/content/guides/german-tax-software.md

 - You have lived in Germany for the entire year
 - and your income comes only from employment
 - and you have no foreign income
-- and you are not sending financial payments to relatives
+- and you are not sending financial support to relatives

 Many Germans use [WISO Steuer](/out/wiso) for their tax return.[^3] It's only in German, but it handles many cross-border and foreign income scenarios.